AntoDono/antodono/README.md

 Over the years, I have learned many different skills and frameworks in web and software design.
 With those skills that I have acquired, I founded and created several tech organizations.

 As of lately, I am currently developing and studying machine learning and Artificial Intelligence.
-I am also in the Platinum Divison (Gold Medal) of USACO
+I am also in the Platinum Divison (Gold Level) of USACO

 When I am not grinding out my projects, you can often find me on the fencing piste 🤺.